Beryl-Jingxin/PyExoCross/docs/source/basicinfo.md

 Please provide the labels `QNslabel` and formats `QNsformat` of the quantum numbers when you use *PyExoCross* to convert data format, calculate stick spectra or cross sections if you need the quantum filter.

-* The definition file `.def` of ExoMol database (available at [exomol.com](https://www.exomol.com/)) provides the labels and formats of the quantum numbers for each species for reference.
+* The definition files `.def`, `.def.json`, and `.adef.json` of ExoMol and ExoAtom databases (available at [exomol.com](https://www.exomol.com/)) provides the labels and formats of the quantum numbers for each species for reference.
 * HITRAN2020 supplementary material ([link](https://hitran.org/media/refs/HITRAN_QN_formats.pdf)) provides the notation and format for quanta identifications for reference.

 **Note**

-You can define the quantum number column name by yourself, but please make sure it has letters without any spaces. e.g. 'c1', 'c2', 'v1', 'v2', 'electronicState', 'electronic_state', '1v', '2v', 'M/E/C'.
+You can define the quantum number column name by yourself, but please make sure it has letters without any blanks. \
+e.g. 'c1', 'c2', 'v1', 'v2', 'electronicState', 'electronic_state', '1v', '2v', 'M/E/C'. \
 Wrong format of the quantum number column nams: '1', '2', 'electronic state'.

 *Example*